How to Know When to Break Up

 Rebound relationships are never healthy and can be unfair to the other person.

 Once you break up, date yourself.
 That’s right.
-Take care of yourself, work on yourself, touch base again with your own identity.
-Do what you like when you like.
-Embrace your solo life.
+Take care of yourself, work on yourself, and connect again with your own identity.

 10. Tempted to talk with your ex?

-If it is just to keep them in your life, back away and do something else.
-If you truly have zero feelings for them, ask yourself what you would be getting out of the conversation?
+If you truly have zero feelings for them, ask yourself what you would be getting out of the conversation.

 During this post-breakup time, treat yourself gently.
-Reach out to friends so that you can make plans for the time which you used to spend with your former partner.
+Reach out to friends so that you can make plans for the time you used to spend with your former partner.
+This is not to say that you should try and avoid dealing with these sad moments.

-Just as you tried working things out in a relationship, try to form a similar connection with your own self.
+Just as you tried working things out in a relationship, try to form a similar connection with yourself.
+Once you feel you have healed, you should only venture into the dating pool again.

 Make sure that when you do start to date, you are doing this with a sense of excitement, and not just because you are unable to be alone.